-The Complainant contends that the disputed domain name is confusingly similar to its ArcelorMittal trademark, as it is a misspelling of this wholly incorporated trademark.
+The Complainant contends that the disputed domain name is confusingly similar to its ArcelorMittal trademark, as it is a misspelling of this substantially incorporated trademark, accompanied by a generic term.
 This last element is sufficient to support the finding that the disputed domain name is confusingly similar to the Complainant's trademark.
 Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark ArcelorMittal of the Complainant.
 As to the gTLD ".com", the Complainant suggests that it should be disregarded, as per the usual practice.